 Nothing in this Directive shall prejudice the rights of banks against customers otherwise existing under Bahrain Law and/or under any particular bank/customer agreement.
-Furthermore, bank licensees will be entitled to the same immunity from prosecution as the CBB for any harm suffered, or alleged to be suffered, by customers as a result of banks complying with the Rules in this Chapter.
+Furthermore, retail banks will be entitled to the same immunity from prosecution as the CBB for any harm suffered, or alleged to be suffered, by customers as a result of retail banks complying with the Rules in this Chapter.

-The Rules may be amended, in whole or in part, from time to time by the CBB.
-In addition, the CBB may, at its discretion and as it so deems appropriate, issue specific directions to all or any retail bank licensees regarding abusers of cheques or any particular abuser of cheques.
+The Rules in this Chapter may be amended, in whole or in part, from time to time by the CBB.
+In addition, the CBB may, at its discretion and as it so deems appropriate, issue specific directions to all or any retail banks regarding abusers of cheques or any particular abuser of cheques.